Last Updated on 4 December 2025 by Cycloscope

 From Bajawa to Borong by bike – 80km

-The road trip of Flores island continues, bicycle touring from the mountaintop to the shore again, as usual.
-This section of road goes around the picture-perfect volcano Inerie, the highest volcano on Flores with its 2,245 meters.
+The road trip on Flores Island continues, bicycle touring from the mountaintop to the shore again, as usual.
+This section of road circles the picture-perfect volcano Inerie, the highest on Flores, at 2,245 meters.

-The road hits Aimere, a non-existent town famous for the production of Arak, a homemade type of alcohol distilled from palm or rice.
-Here, once a week, a long-distance Pelni ship, stops by on its route to Papua.
-This is the best option to reach Sumba island straight from Flores, but it’s very hard to plan accordingly since these boat schedules are enveloped in some sort of mysterious secrecy.
+The road hits Aimere, a non-existent town famous for producing Arak, a homemade type of alcohol distilled from palm or rice.
+Here, once a week, a long-distance Pelni ship stops by on its route to Papua.
+This is the best option to reach Sumba Island straight from Flores, but it’s tough to plan accordingly since these boat schedules are enveloped in some mysterious secrecy.

 Bicycle trip from Borong to Ruteng – 54km

-That’s probably the toughest part of our bicycle touring itinerary of Flores Island.
+That’s probably the most challenging part of our bicycle touring itinerary on Flores Island.
 From the sea level to 1,400msl in 35 km, a bike touring hell.
-The scenery though, is more beautiful than ever, with rice terraces that make the famous Ubud ones pale at the comparison.
+The scenery, though, is more beautiful than ever, with rice terraces that make the famous Ubud ones pale in comparison.

 The last section of the road trip, from Ruteng to Labuan Bajo – 126km

-The road stays above 1,000msl for 50km, going a bit up and down with strong ripples.
-This is the part of the itinerary of this Flores road trip where is possible to admire the unique Spider-Web rice fields, rice paddies made in the shape of spider-webs indeed, an ancient way of dividing the land among the villagers, which also has a cosmogonic meaning.
+The road stays above 1,000 msl for 50km, going up and down with strong ripples.
+This is the part of the itinerary of this Flores road trip where it is possible to admire the unique Spider-Web rice fields, rice paddies shaped like spider webs, an ancient way of dividing the land among the villagers that also has a cosmogonic meaning.

-Somewhere south of the main road, is the peculiar traditional village of Wae Rebo, only accessible on foot (a three-hour hike).
-Wae Rebo is an old Manggaraian village, where to see the Mbaru Niang, traditional, circular cone-shaped houses.
+Somewhere south of the main road is the peculiar traditional village of Wae Rebo, only accessible on foot (a three-hour hike).
+Wae Rebo is an old Manggaraian village, where you can see the Mbaru Niang, traditional, circular, cone-shaped houses.

-The road then goes on a scenic downhill, and then pretty flat for 30km.
+The road then descends into a scenic valley, and it’s pretty flat for the next 30km.
 Then another climb from 200msl to 950msl in 8km, before the final 20 flat kilometers to Labuan Bajo.

-Labuan Bajo is the only real tourist center of Flores Island, everything is overpriced here, and the beaches are dirty.
-The best part is no doubt the fish market near the harbor, where you can eat fresh fish for a ridiculously cheap price.
+Labuan Bajo is the only real tourist center of Flores Island; everything is overpriced here, and the beaches are dirty.
+The best part is no doubt the fish market near the harbor, where you can eat fresh fish for a ridiculously low price.

 Ready for your road trip to Flores?
 Check our